Aviral-Kaushik/ApInsta---Instagram-Clone/README.md

 I have implemented follow and following features, so the user of this app can follow each other and see there photos and videos uploaded bu them.

+In this application user can also comment on the each other photos.

 In this application user can easily edit his accound setting and can easily upload the images and videos easily just like in instagram app.

 ## Note